OmdenaAI/lublin-poland-inflation-chatbot/reports/README.md

 From the insights of the EDA, we selected different data sources (Myfico, Bogglehead and Quora forums).
 We completed Data Cleaning with feature selection, drop null rows, drop rows outside of context, and outliers’ question and answer length.
 All these data sources have been merged into one file.
 To this file, one copy has been made and then has been applied all the steps for NLP pre-processing.
 We removed all the punctuation, links, emojis, numbers, and stop words.
 Then applied tokenization and lemmatization using the module nltk.
 We kept the original file with all the data merged.
 We analysed what would be the best approach for different models with processed and unprocessed data.

+At a later stage, we nonetheless found issues with the dataset built from the data collected from social networks: many questions/answers were out of context, long sentences were often found instead of clear question-answer pairs.
+We therefore decided to go back to data collection.
+The team found a good finance Q&A dataset, the [Financial Opinion Mining and Question Answering challenge](https://sites.google.com/view/fiqa/home).
+This was well-structured and featured coherent Q&A pairs.

 ##	The chatbot

 <p align="center">